tylerharter/cs301-projects/fall18/p8/README.md

 # Files involved:

 The carssample.json only contains data of 3 cars.
-It is useful to use this file to develop your code.
+We recommend you use this file to develop your code.

 The file “cars.json” has the actual data.
 This should be used to test your code.